awatson1978/selenium-nightwatch/README.md

 selenium-nightwatch
 ===================

 Ultra-easy acceptance testing for your Meteor app with Selenium and Nightwatch.

+**Note:  This package is deprecated and no longer maintained.
+Please see (clinical:nightwatch)[http://github.com/awatson1978/clinical-nightwatch.git] for the latest.**

 ####  Requirements